Get in the know about the risk of heatwave and extreme hot weather

 - stay inside and keep out of the heat as much as possible

-- if you go outside, wear light clothes, a hat and sunscreen, and take water
+- if you go outside, wear light clothes, a hat and sunscreen, and take water.
+If you are wearing a mask take extra precautions to stay cool

 - plan shopping, appointments, exercise and gardening for early in the day, or ask someone to help